Importing contacts from an Excel CSV (comma-delimited ASCII) file into FaxTalk

 For Microsoft Windows 10, In the main panel, under Regional settings, click Additional date, time, and regional settings.
 Under Region, click Change date, time, or number formats.
 In the Region dialog, on the Format tab, click Additional settings.
 In previous versions of Windows, In the Region dialog, on the Format tab, click Additional settings.

-In the Customize Format dialog, on the Numbers tab, type a character to use as the new separator (comma) “,” in the List separator box.
+From the Customize Format dialog, go to the Numbers tab.
+Type a character as the new separator in the List separator box.
+You can use a comma “,” for this purpose.

 Click OK twice.

-Note: After you change the list separator character for your computer, all programs use the new character as a list separator.
+Note: After you change the list separator character for your computer, all programs use the new character.
+They all use it as a list separator.
 You can change the character back to the default character by following the same procedure.

 no comments